Same-Day Garage Door Repair Across Denver Metro · (303) 732-8236

 Battery Backup (2026 Colorado Code)

 Newer Colorado homes (built or with permitted opener replacements after certain date thresholds) require battery backup on garage door openers.
 The intent: if the power goes out during a snowstorm, you can still get out of the garage.
 If your opener is older than 5 years, it likely does not have a battery backup.
-Adding one is typically $89 to $149 and can be done at any service visit.
+Adding one is typically a price we give you in person and can be done at any service visit.

 Annual Professional Tune-Up

 Once a year (ideally late September or early October before cold weather), have a technician do a full inspection: spring balance test, cable inspection, roller wear measurement, hinge tightness, opener force calibration, sensor alignment, and full lubrication.
-Cost in the Denver metro: $89 to $129.
+Cost in the Denver metro: a price we give you in person.
 Catches problems before they become emergencies.
 Pays for itself many times over.

 Frequently Asked Questions